looooo/FreeCAD/data/proposals/genric_fem_solver_proposal.md

 ## goals

-- a generic interface to connect any solver into the FEM Module of FreeCAD
+- provide an interface to create geometry-analysis-tools(eg. pde solvers) working on mesh data as plug-ins for FreeCAD.
-- adding custom (specific) solvers at runtime
+- adding custom (specific) solvers at runtime without changing the FreeCAD source
 - find a generic way to satisfy most use-cases

 ## structure